 Indoor air conditioning, tunable shading and harvesting of solar heat

-Over the period of 2015-2017, the project received a grant of 5.9 million Euros from the European Union within the framework of the Horizon-2020-Program for Industrial Leadership.
-A further 2.2 million Euro have been added by eleven industry partners who have been members of the consortium.
-After the end of the first funding period, commercialisation of first applications is planned for this year.
+Over the period of 2015-2017, the project received a grant of 5.9 million Euros from the European Union within the framework of the Horizon-2020 Program for Industrial Leadership.
+A further 2.2 million euros have been added by eleven industry partners who have been members of the consortium.
+After the end of the first funding period, commercialization of the first applications is planned for this year.

 Reference: “A Large-Area Smart Window with Tunable Shading and Solar-Thermal Harvesting Ability Based on Remote Switching of a Magneto-Active Liquid” by Benjamin P. V. Heiz, Zhiwen Pan, Lingqi Su, Si Thien Le and Lothar Wondraczek, 21 December 2017, Advanced Sustainable Systems.

 If you are looking for the knowledge of Windows 10 then you have to this homepage